Know What To Expect With In Chapter 7 Bankruptcy Timeline

 One advantage of using Chapter 7 bankruptcy to solve your debt problems is that it is usually a relatively quick process.
-In fact, the majority of Chapter 7 matters are complete in six month or less.
+In fact, the majority of Chapter 7 matters are completed in six months or less.
 However, there are many important things that must happen at certain times in order to keep the process moving.
 A skilled bankruptcy lawyer can guide you from beginning to end.

-At the Law Office of Paul L. Urich, P.A., bankruptcy is all we do.
-We are completely devoted to helping Floridians find relief from overwhelming debt.
-Since 1998, founding attorney Paul Urich has filed thousands of Chapter 7 bankruptcy petitions to help people get fresh starts.
-We know the Chapter 7 bankruptcy timeline, and we will do our best to make your case predictable for you, so there are no surprises along the way.
+At the Law Office of Paul L. Urich, P.A., bankruptcy is all I do.
+I am completely devoted to helping Floridians find relief from overwhelming debt.
+Since 1998, I have filed thousands of Chapter 7 bankruptcy petitions to help people get fresh starts.
+I know the Chapter 7 bankruptcy timeline and will do my best to make your case predictable for you, so there are no surprises along the way.

 There are many important dates involved in a Chapter 7 bankruptcy case.
 It is necessary to look back as much as eight years to examine your history and whether you filed any previous bankruptcies.
 For most people who have never filed before, however, the timeline usually starts 180 days (about six months) before the date of filing.

-First consultation with our law firm: If you are considering bankruptcy, the first step is to speak to an experienced Orlando bankruptcy lawyer.
-When you come to us, we will analyze your finances and conduct the means test to see if you qualify for Chapter 7.
+First consultation with my firm: If you are considering bankruptcy, the first step is to speak to an experienced Orlando bankruptcy lawyer.
+When you come to me, I will analyze your finances and conduct the means test to see if you qualify for Chapter 7.
 There are many important items to bring to your first consultation, including six months’ worth of pay stubs, bank statements and bills.

 180 days before filing: You must receive credit counseling from a court approved agency.